khemritolya/desktopgalaxy/README.md

  -f, --fpstarget  set the fps that desktopgalaxy will try to run at

     DEFAULT: 20
     NOTE: Will not accept numbers < 5

  -s, --seed       set the seed to generate galaxy from

     DEFAULT: 1234
     NOTE: value will be hashed, but the 'default' 1234 isn't

  -e, --export     export the galaxy generated to a file (does not require argument)

     DEFAULT: desktopgalaxy.txt
     NOTE: this will ignore file names starting with '-'

  -a, --arms       number of arms the galaxy is to generate

     DEFAULT: 4, which is a reasonable number
-                  NOTE: Will not accept numbers < 0
+    NOTE: Will not accept numbers < 1

  -l, --length     length of the arms the galaxy is to generate

     DEFAULT: 200 (degrees)
-                  NOTE: Arms start a bit away from the center offset a bit
+    NOTE: Arms start a bit away from the center and offset ~60 degrees

  -c, --coef       expansion coefficient of the arms the galaxy is to generate

     DEFAULT: 1.15
     NOTE: A bit unstable, may result in arms dissapearing

 ### Requirements